 How carers can help

-A partner, friend or loved one may be able to help you cope with oral side effects and encourage you to care for your mouth.
+A partner, family member or friend may be able to help you cope with oral side effects and encourage you to care for your mouth.
 They could:

 - use a torch or the light on a mobile phone to look for red or white patches or sores in the mouth

-- do the grocery shopping and purchase soft foods or frozen foods that may be soothing to the mouth
+- do the grocery shopping and buy soft foods or frozen foods that may be soothing to the mouth

-- provide pain medication 30 minutes before meals
+- provide pain medicines 30 minutes before meals

-- track fluid intake (number of glasses of water/fluid each day)
+- track your fluid intake (number of glasses of water or other fluids each day)

-- go to the chemist to purchase artificial saliva (or other products prescribed)
+- go to the chemist to buy artificial saliva (or other products prescribed)

-- attend appointments with the doctor or dietitian.
+- attend appointments with the doctor, nurse, dietitian or speech pathologist.

 View the Cancer Council NSW editorial policy.